Pollen Press

 Mule Creek Post

-The Mule Creek Post is a local publication dedicated to sharing the news, events, and stories of the Mule Creek community.
-The Post has been around for about a decade.
-San Quentin News was the inspiration for The Post.
+Mule Creek Post is a prison publication dedicated to sharing the news, events, and stories of the Mule Creek community.
+The Post has been around for about a decade and in that time, their mission has been to present content and messaging that encourages rehabilitation and pro-social values.
+The staff writers aim to enhance a sense of community, creativity, and positivity both in and outside of Mule Creek State Prison.

 Scroll to Top